How Social Media Affects Self-Perception

 Comparing yourself to others on social media may have become an unintentional habit you have picked up.
 However, it could be negatively affecting your mental health.

-- What you are seeing on social media isn’t reality.
-Images can be edited and staged so don’t compare yourself to something that isn’t real.
+- What you see on social media isn’t reality.
+Images can be edited and staged, so don’t compare yourself to something that isn’t real.

 - You never know what’s going on in their life.
 The person who you think is happy with their body image and appearance may not be in reality.

 - It will only stall your progress.
 Don’t waste your energy, focusing on other people’s lives.